KarthikeyanParthiban/Fraud_Detection/README.md

 * Address class imbalance (only 2.5% fraud) using **SMOTE**.
 * Benchmark models using **LazyPredict**.
 * Finalize and evaluate the model using **XGBoost (XGBClassifier)**.
+* Final model training using XGBoost.
+* Deployment of a fraud prediction web app using Streamlit.

 ---